tobiasdalhof/sanersocialmedia/README.md

 Please consider to support this free and open source project.

 - Tell your friends
-- Visit the Chrome Web Store and write a review (COMING SOON)
+- Visit the [Chrome Web Store](https://chrome.google.com/webstore/detail/saner-social-media/opnoobcmpioggidgaejfkbopdphbfkkk) and write a review
 - Report bugs on GitHub

 ## Acknowledgements